wyp1125/AntEpiSeeker/README.txt

 (after the Bonferroni correction).

 5) Support
-Questions and comments should be directed to Yupeng Wang (wyp1125@uga.edu) or Dr. Romdhane Rekaya (rrekaya@uga.edu).
+Questions and comments should be directed to Yupeng Wang (wyp1125@gmail.com).